rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 #### Data encryption Diagram

-What happens when the user choose a new PIN?
+What happens when the user chooses a new PIN?

 ![trezor-encryption-pin.drawio]({{site.url_complet}}/assets/article/blockchain/wallet/trezor/trezor-encryption-pin.drawio.png)